hanami/guides-v2/docs/application-architecture/slices.md

 end
 ```

-In action in the console:
+Let's see this import in action in the console, where we can see that the `Admin` slices's container now has a `"cdn.book_covers.purge"` component:

 ```ruby
 bundle exec hanami console